BacLuc/sase-cloud-testing-paper/worklog.md

 - Gremlin: Systematic Resilience Testing of Microservices
 - Unit and Integration Testing of Modular Cloud Services
   - Automatic Deployment of Cloud Services for Healthcare Application Development in FI-STAR FP7

+## Plan for the paper

+## Intro:
+Cloud testing
+Research on big applications
+Now research on small application
++ main result

+## Related work:
+Testing in the cloud

+Testing of the cloud

+## Background:
+Was ist cloud

+Was ist docker + kubernetes + helm

+Was ist github actions

+Was ist ecamp
+Kurz domäne, techstack, architektur, deployment

+## Methode:
+Literature analysis of bugs, analysis of source code, test results, issues on github

+## Experiment:

+## Result:

+## Conclusion: